asnaencorerpg/asnaencorerpg.github.io/dox/ecrTourECRvsAVR.md

  + String constants must use double quotes:
       `DclFld Copyright *Char Init("ASNA, Inc.")`

- + Single character constants use single quotes (what used to be O'f'):
+ + Single character constants use single quotes (what used to be O'f' in AVR):
        `DclFld MyOneChar *OneChar Init('f')`

 ## Opcodes and Keywords